hexojs/hexo-filter-nofollow/README.md

 # hexo-filter-nofollow

-Add nofollow attribute to all external links automatically.
+(WIP) Add nofollow attribute to all external links automatically.